- Introduction: Relief of joint pain in dogs – Pain relievers for dogs

 Phenylbutazone

-• Kidney problems: Long-term use can cause kidney damage.
+- Kidney problems: Long-term use can lead to kidney damage.

 Prednisolone

-• Immunosuppression: May weaken the immune system and increase susceptibility to infections.
+- Immunosuppression: It can weaken the immune system and increase susceptibility to infections.

-• Weight gain and increased thirst: May occur frequently, as can increased hunger.
+- Weight gain and increased thirst: These symptoms can occur frequently, as can increased hunger.

-• Hormonal disorders: Long-term use can lead to hormonal disorders, which can lead to symptoms such as Cushing's syndrome.
+- Hormonal disorders: Long-term use can lead to hormonal imbalances, which can cause symptoms such as Cushing's syndrome.

 Application and monitoring

-The use of Phen-Pred requires careful dosing and monitoring by the veterinarian to minimize the risk of side effects.
-It is important to carefully follow the dosage instructions set by the veterinarian and have regular check-ups to monitor the animal's health and adjust the dose if necessary.
+The use of Phen-Pred requires careful dosing and monitoring by a veterinarian to minimize the risk of side effects.
+It is important to strictly follow the dosage instructions provided by the veterinarian and to have regular check-ups performed to monitor the animal's health and adjust the dose as needed.

 Conclusion

-Phen-Pred can be effective in relieving pain and inflammation in dogs, but close monitoring and veterinary attention is essential due to the potential side effects.
-It is crucial to immediately report any symptom that occurs to the veterinarian and to be careful and responsible when using Phen-Pred to ensure the animal's well-being and health.
+Phen-Pred can be effective in relieving pain and inflammation in dogs; however, due to potential side effects, close monitoring and veterinary care are essential.
+It is crucial to report any symptoms to the veterinarian immediately and to use Phen-Pred carefully and responsibly to ensure the animal's well-being and health.

-How glucocorticoids (cortisone) work - painkillers in dogs
+Mechanism of action of glucocorticoids (cortisone) – painkillers in dogs

 Glucocorticoids are a class of corticosteroids that act on the glucocorticoid receptor.
-They are known for their anti-inflammatory and immune-modulating properties.
+They are known for their anti-inflammatory and immunomodulatory properties.
 Here are some of the main effects of glucocorticoids:

-1. Anti-inflammatory: They inhibit inflammatory reactions in the body and can thus relieve swelling, redness and pain.
+- Anti-inflammatory: They inhibit inflammatory reactions in the body and can thus alleviate swelling, redness and pain.

 Side effects of glucocorticoids

-While glucocorticoids are effective for many conditions, they can also cause a number of side effects, especially with long-term use.
+While glucocorticoids are effective in treating many conditions, they can also have a number of side effects, especially with long-term use.
 Here are some of the possible side effects:

-2. Weight gain and fat distribution: They can lead to increased appetite and changes in fat distribution, especially on the face, neck and stomach.
+- Weight gain and fat distribution: They can lead to increased appetite and changes in fat distribution, especially in the face, neck and abdomen.

-3. Skin changes: Thin skin, bruising and striae (stretch marks) may occur.
+- Skin changes: Thin skin, bruising and stretch marks (striae) may occur.

-4. Psychological effects: They can cause mood swings, sleep disorders and, in severe cases, even psychotic reactions.
+- Psychological effects: They can cause mood swings, sleep disturbances, and in severe cases, even psychotic reactions.

-5. Blood sugar: They can increase blood sugar levels and increase the risk of diabetes mellitus.
+- Blood sugar: They can raise blood sugar levels and increase the risk of diabetes mellitus.

 Application and monitoring

-Due to the potent effects and possible side effects of glucocorticoids, careful monitoring by a doctor or veterinarian is important.
-They are usually prescribed only when other treatment options are not effective or not tolerated, and at the lowest effective dose to minimize the risk of side effects.
+Due to the potent effects and potential side effects of glucocorticoids, careful monitoring by a doctor or veterinarian is essential.
+They are usually prescribed only when other treatment options are ineffective or not tolerated, and at the lowest effective dose to minimize the risk of side effects.

 Conclusion

-Glucocorticoids are powerful medications with a wide range of effects and possible side effects.
-They play an important role in the therapy of inflammatory and immune reactions, but require precise dosage, monitoring and care by healthcare professionals to ensure the safety of the patient, be it human or animal.
+Glucocorticoids are powerful medications with a wide range of effects and potential side effects.
+They play an important role in the treatment of inflammatory and immune responses, but require precise dosing, monitoring, and care by medical professionals to ensure the safety of the patient, whether human or animal.

-What should be taken into account during long-term treatment with all of the painkillers mentioned? - Painkillers for dogs
+What should be considered during long-term treatment with all the aforementioned painkillers? – Painkillers for dogs

-Regular veterinary monitoring is essential to accurately check the dog's health and identify possible side effects at an early stage.
-Blood tests and other diagnostics can help monitor the function of the liver, kidneys and other organs.
+Regular veterinary checkups are essential to accurately monitor the dog's health and detect any potential side effects early.
+Blood tests and other diagnostic procedures can help monitor the function of the liver, kidneys, and other organs.

 Correct dosage of painkillers for dogs

-The correct dosage of medication is crucial.
+Correct medication dosage is crucial.
 An overdose can lead to serious health problems.
-It is important to strictly adhere to the dose recommended by the veterinarian and to administer the medication as prescribed.
+It is important to strictly adhere to the dose recommended by the veterinarian and administer the medication as prescribed.

 Observation of side effects of painkillers in dogs